MrGhost0408/Internship-Tasks/README.md

-TechnoHacks EduTech Internship(CyberSecurity ans Ethical Hacking) This Internship was provided by TechnoHacks Edutech under the guidance of Sandip Gavit.
+TechnoHacks EduTech Internship(CyberSecurity and Ethical Hacking) This Internship was provided by TechnoHacks Edutech under the guidance of Sandip Gavit.

 links: https://technohacks.co.in